fransfela/fransfela.github.io/_posts/2023-09-07-sound-wheel.md

 The Sound Quality Wheel isn't just a random assortment of attributes.
 It's rooted in scientific research on auditory perception and psychoacoustics.
 Scientists have studied how our brains process sound and have identified these perceptual attributes as essential elements of sound quality.

-One famous framework that underpins the Sound Quality Wheel is the **MUSHRA (Multiple Stimuli with Hidden Reference and Anchor)** methodology.
+Some famous frameworks that underpins the Sound Quality Wheel are Attribute Evaluation, Basic Audio Quality, and **MUSHRA (Multiple Stimuli with Hidden Reference and Anchor)** methodology.
 It's a scientifically rigorous approach used to conduct controlled listening tests and evaluate sound quality.

 ## **Does this New for You?**